XurxoMF/rustory/CONTRIBUTING.md

 ## Contact

-If you have any questions, you can reach out to the maintainers via email help@rustory.xyz or open an issue on this repo.
+If you have any questions, you can reach out to the maintainers via email contact@rustory.xyz or open an issue on this repo.

 ---